malaviya-parth/CN/Network Layer/IP Addressing/subnetting.md

 - There are 6 bits in subnet number so there are $2^{6} = 64$ subnets.
 - Number of Hosts in each subnet = $2^{24-6} - 2 = 2^{18} - 2 = 262142$

-## Routing in Subnetting

-- The router connected to Internet and LAN router has only the information of the network address of the LAN and not the subnet addresses.
-- There is a site router which has the information of the subnet addresses.
-  - This site router will have entries equal to the number of subnets in the LAN.
-  - It will map each subnet ID with the port number in the table.
-- From a given ID site router will find subnet ID and then it will forward the packet to the LAN router.
-  - Internet router does AND with the class net mask, here site router will do AND with subnet mask.
-  - The subnet mask will have first k bits as 1 which are used to number the subnets and rest bits as 0 which are used to number the hosts in each subnet.

-## Summary
-> Internet Router forwards the packet to the site router using Net Mask.
-> Site Router forwards the packet to the desired host using Subnet Mask.

 ## Question
 Suppose there is a Class A address and is shared among 8 organization what will be it's subnet mask.